knpuniversity/oo/knpu/episode2/handling-id.md

 In `battle.php`, `$ship1` and `$ship2` *should* now be `Ship` objects.
 The next if statement is a way to make sure that *valid* ship ids were passed: maybe someone is messing with our form!
+With these tough ships in my database I should hope not.

-I still want this check, so back in `ShipLoader`, add one more check.
+I still want this check, so back in `ShipLoader`, add one more thing.
 If the `id` is invalid - like 10 or the word "pirate ship" - then `$shipArray` will be `null`.
 So, `if (!$shipArray)` then just `return null`: